11x AI Review in 2026: The Right Sales Tool for Your Business?

 Think of it as an AI-powered team of sales professionals who never sleep, take vacation, and work around the clock to fill your pipeline based on whatever criteria you’ve given them.

-The fundamental here is that the automation process is broken down into two parts, each handled by its own AI agent – Alice, your AI SDR, who handles outbound prospecting and engagement, and Mike, your AI Phone Agent, who manages call-based outreach.
+The fundamental here is that the automation process is broken down into two parts, each handled by its own AI agent – Alice, your AI SDR, who handles outbound prospecting and engagement, and Julian, your AI Phone Agent, who manages call-based outreach.

 What makes 11x interesting is their approach to automation.
 Instead of just offering basic task automation like many tools do, they’re attempting to create fully autonomous AI agents that can handle complex sales interactions and, for instance, be a part of your AI agency.